ReeceKidd/HeroAPITest/README.md

 # Tests

 To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>.
-There are 90 something API tests I could take the validation further if its required.
+Their are 90 something API tests, I can take the validation further if its required.

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.